APA-Technology-Division/urban-and-regional-planning-resources/README.md

 * [Geosnap](https://github.com/spatialucr/geosnap) - Geospatial & temporal neighborhood analysis using US Census Data.

-* [Pybikes](https://github.com/eskerda/pybikes) - pybikes provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
+* [Pybikes](https://github.com/eskerda/pybikes) - Pybikes provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.

 ### R